50-26-Great Vocals

 Writer/Composer: Hoagy Carmichael / Stuart Gorrell (1930)

-If SOUL is what you look for, you need not look further.
-His eloquent and aching voice, delivered with such a rich, unmistakable hoarseness, had enormous influence from the late 1950s on—on all Soul singers who followed.
-The singing career of this American singer/institution covers over a half century, covering Soul / R&B / Rock / Country Blues / Jazz and Gospel.
-His venture into Country Blues in the early 60s was a stroke of genius and his piano playing is remarkable.
-Looking back, it doesn’t matter if it’s about a girl, or a state…it’s a Natural Wonder!
+If SOUL is what you look for, you need not look any further.
+Ray’s eloquent and aching voice, delivered with such a rich, unmistakable hoarseness, had enormous influence from the late 1950s on—on all Soul / R&B singers who followed.
+The singing career of this American singer / songwriter / institution covers over a half century, covering Soul / R&B / Rock / Country Blues / Jazz and Gospel.
+His venture into Country Blues in the early 1960s was a stroke of genius and his stellar piano playing is remarkable.
+His larger-than-life, big, baritone voice is instantly recognizable the world over, and his blindness never handicapped his work as a vocal artist.
+Simply one of the most influential vocal artists who ever lived.
+Looking back, it doesn’t matter if the song is about a girl, or a state…it’s a Natural Wonder!

 27. BACAROLLE “Tales of Hoffman” (1991)